CorinaMurg/lava-leap-game/README.md

 # 🔥 Lava Leap
 <b>Subtitle: How I finally understood ES6 Classes and Constructors!</b>
 <br>
-(Hint: it does not involve barking dogs)
+(Hint: it does not involve barking dogs!!!)

 Lava Leap is a 2D platformer game implemented using vanilla JavaScript.
 The game features:
 - player movement
-- enemy (ie lava) patterns
-- collectible items (coins)
-- platform obstacles.
+- platform obstacles
+- five levels
+- lava patterns that the player has to avoid
+- coins that the player has to collect in order to move to the next level
+-

 <br>

 ## 🎮 Game Flow
 - You can move your player using the arrow keys or the W, A, D keys.
-- The goal is to have it collect all the coins without making contact with the lava, and then it can progress to the next level (there are 5 levels right now).
+- The goal is to have it collect all the coins without making contact with the lava, and then it can progress to the next level
-- A collision with the lava means the level restarts.
+- A collision with the lava means the level restarts
 - Should your player run out of lives or successfully complete all levels, the game will come to an end.

 💡 Want an extra challenge or need some help?
 Adjust your player's number of lives directly in the URL.

-🔄 If you've run out of lives or conquered all levels, I added end-of-game messages and a restart button so you can always try again!
+🔄 If you've run out of lives or completed all levels, I added end-of-game messages and a restart button so you can always try again!

 <br>